Aditya-138-12/Boson/README.md

-# Boson: Learn Command Line with
+# Boson: Learn Command Line with Fun

 About Boson
 Boson is a modern, interactive terminal emulator built in C++.
 It is designed to enhance the command-line experience by making it more engaging and user-friendly.
 Boson supports standard command-line operations such as mkdir, rm, grep, and more, while offering a visually appealing and interactive interface.
 It aims to make working with the command line more intuitive and enjoyable, especially for users who may find traditional terminals intimidating or monotonous.